dj5213/cfb/README.md

 `pip install -r requirements.txt`

 You'll also need to create a reddit app [here](https://ssl.reddit.com/prefs/apps) to connect to the API.
+Add your `client_id` and `client_secret` in `constants.py`

+If you want to create heatmaps, you'll need to install [Jupyter](http://jupyter.org/).
+The heatmap creation needs some map and widget data.

 ---